ionos-cloud/ionosctl/docs/subcommands/compute-engine/label-get.md

       --no-headers             When using text output, don't print headers -o, --output string          Desired output format [text|json] (default "text") -q, --quiet                  Quiet output
-      --resource-type string   Type of the resource to get label from (required) --server-id string       The unique Server Id
+      --resource-type string   Type of the resource to get labels from.
+Can be one of: datacenter, volume, server, snapshot, ipblock (required)
+      --server-id string       The unique Server Id
       --snapshot-id string     The unique Snapshot Id -v, --verbose                Print step-by-step process when running command